 Make the Chocolate Ganache

 - While the cookies are chilling, make the ganache.
 Chop the chocolate into 1/4-inch pieces and place it into a medium-sized bowl.
-Heat the cream over medium heat just until bubbles form around the edge of the cream and steam starts to rise from the surface of the cream.
+In a saucepan heat the cream over medium heat just until bubbles form around the edges of the cream and steam starts to rise from the surface of the cream.

 - Pour the cream over the chopped chocolate.
-Let the mixture sit undisturbed for 1 minutes.
-Slowly stir with the mixture with a whisk until all the chocolate is melted and the mixture is smooth.
+Let the mixture sit undisturbed for 1 minute.
+Slowly stir the mixture with a whisk until all the chocolate is melted and the ganache is smooth.

-- Cool the ganache until it reaches a temperature of about 77 degrees.
-At this point it will be solid enough to pipe or spoon into the middle of the cookie.
+- Cool the ganache until it reaches a temperature of about 77-80°F (25-27°C).
+At this point, it will be solid enough to pipe or spoon into the middle of the cookie.

 Bake the Cookies

-- Preheat the oven to 350 degrees F. Once the oven reaches temperature, place 15 cookies on a half baking sheet lined with parchment paper or a Silpat and bake the cookies for 10-12 minutes until they are slightly firm.
-If baking the cookies straight from freezer you may need to add 2 minutes to the baking time.
+- Preheat the oven to 350°F (180°C).
+Place 15 cookies on a half-baking sheet lined with parchment paper and bake the cookies for 10-12 minutes until they are slightly firm.
+If baking the cookies straight from the freezer, you may need to add 2 minutes to the baking time.

 - Remove the cookies from the oven, and immediately take the same teaspoon and press the center of the cookie to reset the indent.
 Let the cookies cool for 5 minutes and then place them on a cooling rack.